vearch/en_docs/docs/source/use_op/op_space.rst

 Space Operation
 =================

-http://master_server is the master service, $db_name is the name of the created database, $space_name is the name of the created tablespace.
+http://master_server is the master service, $db_name is the name of the created database, $space_name is the name of the created space.

 Create Space
 ------------